darilin98/vst-plugin/docs/doxy_mainpage.md

 - A frequency-domain transformation defined in the Equalizer is applied to it.
 - The transformed result is then reconstructed and outputted.

+Visit [this page](architecture.md) for a more detailed description + a full project diagram.

 ## External dependencies

 - [`VST3SDK`](https://github.com/steinbergmedia/vst3sdk)